-Section 5(c) Services provided by a hospital or other facility, and ambulance services bulance services Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. benefits.
-We added "(calendar year deducti person (\$700 per family) for PPO services b), the calendar year deductible applies to only a few ible applies)".
-The calendar year deductible is: \$350 per and \$400 per person (\$800 per family) for non-PPO ndard benefits of this Plan.PPO benefits apply only when ovider is available, non-PPO benefits apply sharing works, with special sections for me • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. tes billed by the facility (i.e., hospital or surgical center) are.
-Any costs associated with the professional charge (i. (b).
-DN OF HOSPITAL STAYS; FAILURE TO DO SO PENALTY.
-Please refer to the precertification which services require precertification.
-Benefit Description You Pay Note: The calendar year deductible applies ONL Y when we say below: "(calendar year deductible applies)".
-Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
-Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
-If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area. will e Other hospital services and supplies, such as: PPO: Nothing • Operating, recovery, maternity, and other treatment rooms Non-PPO: 20% of charges Rehabilitative services Prescribed drugs and medicines • Diagnostic laboratory tests and X-rays • Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services Note: Take-home medical supplies, equipment, ortopedic and prosthetic devices are covered under Section 5(a).
+Section 5(c).
+Services provided by a hospital or other facility, and ambulance services

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+We added "(calendar year deductible applies)".
+The calendar year deductible is: \$350 per person (\$700 per family) for PPO services and \$400 per person (\$800 per family) for non-PPO services.
+The non-PPO benefits are the standard benefits of this Plan.PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

+information shown in Section 3 to be sufe which services require precentification.
+Benefit Description You Pay e: The calendar year deductible applies ONL Y when we say below: "(calendar year deductible applies)". nt hospital Ind board, such as I, semiprivate, or intensive care mmodations; eral nursing care; and s and special diets We only cover a private room when you must sted to prevent contagion.
+Otherwise, we will hospital's average charge for semiprivate modations.
+If the hospital only has private we base our payment on the average vate rate of the most comparable hospital in PPO: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Non-PPO: \$300 copayment for each hospital stay and 20% of the covered charges Note: If you use a PPO provider and a PPO facility, we may still pay non-PPO benefits if you receive treatment from a radiologist pathologist, or anesthesiologist who is not a PPO provider. ospital services and supplies, such as: PPO: Nothing ating, recovery, maternity, and other treatment as Non-PPO: 20% of charges bilitative services cribed drugs and medicines nostic laboratory tests and X-rays d or blood plasma, if not donated or replaced sings, splints, casts, and sterile tray services ake-home medical supplies, equipment, dic and prosthetic devices are covered under 5(a). the calendar year deductible applies ONL It hospital Ind board, such as I, semiprivate, or intensive care Immodations; It and special diets We only cover a private room when you must It the do prevent contagion.
+Otherwise, we will I hospital's average charge for semiprivate I modations.
+If the hospital only has private I we base our payment on the average I vate rate of the most comparable hospital in I mospital services and supplies, such as: I ating, recovery, maternity, and other treatment I is I bilitative services I cribed drugs and medicines I mostic laboratory tests and X-rays I dor blood plasma, if not donated or replaced I sings, splints, casts, and sterile tray services I ake-home medical supplies, equipment, I dic and prosthetic devices are covered under